dotslash/OneLibADay/apache-commons-cli.md

 ###Options

 Options can be seen as a list of Option objects.
 Each Option defines a command line option.
-Example: in ls -l -h  "-l" and "-h" is an Option.
+Example: in ls -l -h,  "-l" and "-h" are Options.

 ###Defining an Option